josteink/slnviz/README.md

 # open svg-file in your preferred viewer
 ````

-To list all parameters use the `-h` flag:
+To list all parameters and options use the `-h` flag:

 ````sh
 ./slnviz.py -h